 The leaves of dandelion contain vitamin A, C, K, D, and B complex.
 They also offer important minerals such as zinc, iron, manganese, and calcium.
 On top of all this goodness, dandelion also contains protein.

-Dandelion is good for managing diabetes, due to its ability to reduce blood sugar levels and improve sensitivity to insulin.
+Dandelion is good for supporting diabetes health, due to its ability to help maintain blood sugar levels.
 If your dog’s diabetic, discuss the possibility of using dandelion in his diet with your holistic veterinarian.
 You may need to adjust his blood sugar medications.

-When used topically as a tea or tincture, dandelion can protect against infection.
-Dandelion also contains polyphenols, flavonoids, and terpenoids, which all help fight inflammation.
-The leaves and flowers are also high in antioxidants.
-These fight chronic disease and premature aging.
+Dandelion also contains polyphenols, flavonoids, and terpenoids, which all help support a normal inflammatory response.
+The leaves and flowers are also high in antioxidants and dandelion can be used topically as a tea or tincture.

 Swollen body areas, diabetes, and gallbladder or kidney disease can all cause your dog to retain too much fluid in the body.
 You can use dandelion leaves as a diuretic when your dog is suffering from conditions that cause fluid retention.
 Unlike pharmaceutical diuretics, dandelion provides potassium that replaces what your dog loses through urination.